China reports first death from mystery pneumonia outbreak - France 24

 The WHO said Thursday it was not recommending any specific measures for travellers or restrictions on trade with China, and expressed confidence in the ability of Chinese authorities to contain the virus.

-China has entered its annual Lunar New Year holiday travel rush, raising the spectre of the mass movement of people serving as a vector for the pathogen.
+China has entered its annual Lunar New Year holiday travel rush, raising concerns about the mass movement of people serving as a vector for the pathogen.

-In the world's largest annual human migration, hundreds of millions will pack together on trains, buses and planes for the festival in late January.
+In the world's largest annual human migration, hundreds of millions will pack into trains, buses and planes to travel for the festival in late January.

 China has not announced any travel restrictions.

-Hong Kong authorities have said 48 people have been hospitalised in recent days after returning from Wuhan and displaying flu-like illnesses, but none have yet been confirmed to have contracted the new coronavirus.
+Hong Kong authorities said on Saturday that the number of people hospitalised with flu-like symptoms in recent days after travelling to Wuhan had grown to 60, including seven new cases since Friday.

+Forty-six of that total, however, have already been discharged.
+None have yet been diagnosed with the new coronavirus.

 City residents worried about the outbreak have rushed to buy face masks from local pharmacies, with many selling out earlier this week, while officials in Taiwan have urged the island's health and welfare ministry to strengthen quarantine controls.